-- Section 1 Amends RCW 13.40.300, allowing commitment by the juvenile court to the Department of Children, Youth, and Families (DCYF) for placement in a juvenile facility up the to the juvenile's 23rd birthday for adjudications of Murder in the First or Second Degree committed at age 14 or 15, or for Rape in the First Degree committed at age 15. - Section 1 Additionally extends the authority of juvenile court jurisdiction to any individual under the age of 21 accused of committing a criminal offense that occurred when under the age of 18. - Section 2 Amends RCW 13.40.110 by changing the age requirement at the time of proceedings to the time of the alleged offense. - Section 3 Adds a new section stating the changes to RCW 13.40.300(2)(b), 28 (3)(b)(ii), and (3)(c) and to RCW 13.40.110 in this act apply retroactively to all charges that are pending on the effective date of this section and those that are filed after the effective date of this section which are based on conduct that occurred before the effective date of this section.
+- Section 1 Amends RCW 13.40.300, allowing commitment by the juvenile court to the Department of Children, Youth, and Families (DCYF) for placement in a juvenile facility up the to the juvenile's 23rd birthday for adjudications of Murder in the First or Second Degree committed at age 14 or older, or for Rape in the First Degree committed at age 15 or older. - Section 1 Additionally allows a juvenile who is 18 years or older at the time of adjudication to be committed by the juvenile court to DCYF for placement up to the juvenile's 23rd birthday, but not beyond, in order to serve a standard range disposition. - Section 2 Amends RCW 13.40.110 by changing the age requirement of discretionary hearings to be at the time of proceedings, rather than the time of the alleged offense. - Section 5 Adds a new section stating the changes to RCW 13.40.300(1)(c) in this act apply to all charges that are filed on or after the effective date of this section regardless of whether the charges are based on conduct that occurred after the effective date of this section.
+Additionally states the amendments in RCWs 13.40.300(2) and 13.40.110 in this act apply to all cases in which charges are pending on the effective date of this section and to all cases in which charges are filed on or after the effective date of this section, regardless of whether or not the charges are based on conduct that occurred on or after the effective date of this section.